 - North – The 40th parallel of north latitude.

-Kansas’ distinctive shape is a combination of both natural vs. arbitrary geometric boundaries as initially defined.
-Essentially, a projected geo—spherical rectangle, with a portion of the northeast cut off by the Missouri River, stretching from 37°N to 41°N latitude, and from ~—94.607267° W to ~102.05° W longitude.
-While lines of latitude run in parallel circles that don't meet, lines of longitude converge at the poles.
+Kansas’ distinctive shape is a combination of both natural, altered natural, and arbitrary geographic boundaries as initially defined.
+Essentially, a projected geo—spherical rectangle, with a portion of the northeast cut off by the channel of the Missouri River, stretching from 37° N to 41° N latitude, and from ~94.607267° W to ~102.05° W longitude.
+While lines of latitude run in parallel circles that don't intersect, lines of longitude converge at the poles.
 This means that Kansas’s longitudinal borders are slightly further apart in the south.
 So if you'd look closely enough, the state resembles an isosceles trapezoid (omitting the NE border) rather than a rectangle.
 Consequently, the state's northern borderline is about 16 miles shorter than its southern one.

 That's not where the story ends.
 There's boundary delimitation: the theoretical description of a border, as described above.
 But what's more relevant is boundary demarcation: surveying and marking out the border on the ground.

 The first boundary survey (following the Kansas—Nebraska Act) began in 1857.
 The surveyors were tasked with demarcating Congress's delimitations into actual boundary markers.
 The official border would not be the delimited one, but the demarcated one.
 Unfortunately, 19th—century surveyors lacked satellites and other high—precision measurement tools.
-And considering the size of the task and the limitation of their tools — magnetic compasses and metal chains — they did an incredible job.
-They had to stake straight lines irrespective of terrain, often through inhospitable terrain.
+And considering the size of the task and the limitation of their tools — magnetic compasses and metal chains — they did an admirable job.
+They were tasked with staking straight lines, often through inhospitable terrain.
 So as you examine the demarcation in greater detail, you will find many errors and inconsistencies.
-But in 1925, the Supreme Court ruled that the borders as surveyed were the correct ones.
+In 1925, the Supreme Court ruled that the borders as surveyed were the correct ones.
 As demarcated, Kansas has an area of 82,278 mi2